Like any other profession, consultants have certain language tics. Habits part of the culture, transmitted from senior to junior.

 Managers, politicians and civil servants (the typical target audience of consultant reports) don’t work with inanimate objects like engineers do, but with people.
 Opinionated, obstinate, unpredictable and imperfect people that don’t behave they way they should, darnit.
 You’ve got a lot less power to control the systems you’re working with, and actually solving problems — the way engineers often do — is rarely a realistic goal.
 So “problem” feels bad.
 “Oh no, one of those intractable things that will be with us forever.”

 So I dislike “challenge” mostly because it reminds me that I work in a business where the vast majority of clients and colleagues don’t share my sensibilities and experiences.
 It makes me feel alone.

-This is a lot to read into a few words, but the words themselves are just avatars of larger things.
+This is a lot to read into a few words, but the words themselves are just synecdoches of larger differences.
 “Key” highlights the tension between business and art, the tension between the text as a mere tool or the text as a work of art or source of inspiration and insight.

 I once had a presentation at work where I described a model of how changes in consumer trends work.
 It had an interesting mathematical property that I described.
 When my boss asked the room to brainstorm ideas on how this could be used to bring value to clients I was completely stumped.
 Hadn’t thought of it that way.
 It was just neat.